Sustainable Communities

 Our approach

-- We will all need to make both big changes and small steps if we are to reduce our carbon emissions enough to save our beautiful planet as well as address other man made emergencies such as the C-19 Coronavirus
+- We will all need to make both big changes and small steps if we are to reduce our carbon emissions enough to save our beautiful planet, as well as address other man-made emergencies such as the pandemic.

-- Digital Technological and locally produced natural products, quality designed to last, can both make a big difference
+- Digital technologies and locally produced natural products, with quality designed to last, can both make a big difference.

-- No one person or organisation has the solution but we can learn from each other and be informed by the latest research and by applying best practice.
+- No one person or organisation has the solution, but we can learn from each other and be informed by the latest research by applying best practice.

-- Engaging and consulting others at all levels of the organisation – applying a whole system approach so that individuals and organisations work together understand, ‘own’ and devise their own changes
+- Engaging and consulting others at all levels of the organisation – applying a whole system approach so that individuals and organisations work together to understand, ‘own’ and devise their own changes.

 - Known to you – Known to others. …